funkwerk-mobility/Funkwerk-Tiny-Redis/README.md

+**Note**: Repo is forked from https://github.com/adilbaig/Tiny-Redis .
+We are aiming to upstream, but need a repo we can make commits to in the short term.

+Currently, the main difference between this repo and upstream is TLS support using openssl.

 Tiny Redis
 ==========

 Redis driver for the D programming language.
 TinyRedis is fast, simple, intuitive, feature complete, unit-tested, forward compatible, has no dependencies and makes working with Redis trivial.

 It supports all of Redis's data types; strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.
 It also has simple functions for Lua eval, pipelining and transactions.